sumeet2526/Bloodbankmgmtsystem/README.md

 Conclusion
 There are also many more feature which are not in the list.
 Feel free to use this project

+Note:-Extract The remaining_file Zip in same folder as other

 Set Up
 (i) Use XAMPP 5.6 for this project.
 You can download it from here... https://www.apachefriends.org/download.html